 The International Order of the King's Daughters and Sons Student Ministry Scholarships

 The International Order of the King’s Daughters and Sons is an interdenominational Christian service organization, which provides scholarships to ministerial students.
 These scholarships are for full-time graduate students who are citizens of the U.S. or Canada and are studying for a Master of Divinity degree, preferably with the purpose of becoming ministers of an organized congregation.
 Applicants must have a 3.0 G.P.A. or better for all graduate and undergraduate work and must attend a school or seminary accredited by the Association of Theological Schools.
 Awards may be up to $1000 per academic year and are for tuition only.
+Application forms may be requested from January 1, 2012 – March 31, 2012, and applications must be submitted by April 30, 2012.
 For more information and/or to receive a scholarship, please visit www.oikds.org and/or call the organization at 1-716-357-4951.

 John Gyles Education Awards

 John Gyles Education Awards are available each year to students in both Canada and the United States.
 They are the result of a private, benevolent endeavor established in 1990.
+One $500 scholarship will be offered in 2012.
 Full-time graduate students who have a minimum GPA of 3.5 on a 4.0 scale may apply.
+Applications must be submitted by no later than June 1, 2012.
 For more information, please visit www.johngyleseducationcenter.com.

 Marguerite Young Endowment Fund of the Pittsburgh Foundation

 Marguerite Young was a sincere Christian woman who was a faithful member of her church and an unwavering supporter of theological education for the training of faithful Christian ministers.
 The Marguerite Young Endowment Fund provides scholarship assistance to seminarians who are pursuing the Master of Divinity degree at a seminary/divinity school that is accredited by the Association of Theological Schools, who are committed to vocational Christian ministry, and who are academically successful (minimum GPA of 3.5 on a 4.0 scale is required).
+Applications must be submitted by March 31, 2012.
 For more information and to obtain an application, please visit http://www.pittsburghfoundation.org/node/1659.